ahmed-ghallap/HTML-Code-Translator/README.md

 #### Video Demo:  <URL HERE>
 #### Description:

-    This program translates html code writen in arabic to html code writen in english.
+    This program translates html code written in Arabic to html code written in English.

 **How to use**